hannahcomiskey/mcmsupply/README.md

 When you complete you installation, remember to create folders inside /visualisation and /results to store your subnational/national results.
 Keeping the results tidy and separate from one another will prevent any overwriting.

-For example, I use the follwoing pathways for national global and local runs:
+For example, I use the following pathways for national global and local runs:
 1. Results
       - Global: results/national/global
       - Local : results/national/local